Come join us! We need your help in guarding the constitutional protection of religious liberty for all people.

 Join us in rejecting the damaging political ideology of “Christian nationalism,” which implies that to be a good American, you must be a good Christian.
 Conflating religious authority with political authority approaches idolatry, distorts our faith and can justify oppression of minority groups.

 On July 22, 2020, the U.S. House of Representatives passed the bipartisan NO BAN Act, which would repeal President Trump’s travel ban and add religion as a protected category in the Immigration and Nationality Act.
 The bill now heads to the U.S. Senate.
 On the day it passed the House, BJC Execuitve Director Amanda Tyler said that “standing up to immigration policy rooted in bias against a religious group is a moral and constitutional necessity.”

 BJC supports the NO BAN Act as one way to fight against the anti-Muslim bigotry the travel ban represents and perpetuates.
 BJC has been an outspoken critic of the travel ban since it began in 2017 when President Trump banned migration from seven majority-Muslim countries, temporarily shut down refugee resettlement and sought to prioritize Christian refugees.

 Support religious freedom by calling for the global repeal of blasphemy and apostasy laws, which stifle religious expression and undermine human rights.
-Contact your members of Congress and ask them to co-sponsor the bipartisan H.Res.
+In December 2020, bipartisan resolutions in the House and Senate (H.Res.
 512 and S.Res.
-458. Those resolutions call for the State Department and the administration to prioritize the repeal of such laws in foreign policy.
+458) passed, calling for the repeal of those laws and calling for the State Department and the administration to prioritize the repeal of such laws in foreign policy.
 Read our testimony to Congress.

 Join us on social media